SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 (
   (
     (
-      ("non communicable" OR "noncommunicable" OR "non transmissible" OR "non infectious" OR "noninfectious") NEAR/5
+      ("non communicable" OR "noncommunicable" OR "non transmissible" OR "non infectious" OR "noninfectious" OR "auto immune" OR "autoimmune")
+      NEAR/5
           ("disease$" OR "illness*")
     )